Alex is an organized productivity beast (and also a sharing, caring human)

 She has graciously granted me permission me to publish a truly fantastic series of emails that she wrote during an adventure in India in the fall of 2002 (this is the closest I could get to a photo of her from that era).

-(I will be releasing them serially, beginning in 2022)
+(I began releasing them serially, beginning at the 20th anniversary of her trip in Sept 2022)

 Spencer generates lots of interesting content about why people do what they do and think what they think.